Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Decomposition of the renormalisation map

-(here we identified $K$ in $\iota_2 K$).
-In other word $\boldsymbol{R}K$ cannot be identified with an element of $M(\mathcal{P}_k^c)$.
-In \cite{AKM16} this problem is solved by the use of the embedding $M(\mathcal{P}^c)\to M(\mathcal{P})$ and the submultiplicativity estimates from Lemma \ref{le:submult}.
-In the current setting, however, it is not possible to estimate the derivative with respect to $\boldsymbol{q}$ of the renormalisation map $\myR^{(\boldsymbol{q})}$ on arbitrary polymers (cf. Lemma \ref{le:keyboundRk}).
+In \cite{AKM16} this problem is solved by the use of the embedding $M(\mathcal{P}^c_k)\to M(\mathcal{P}_k)$ for $K$.
+This embedding is bounded by the submultiplicativity estimates from Lemma \ref{le:submult}.
+Moreover, the renormalisation map $\boldsymbol{R}_{k+1}^{(\boldsymbol{q})}$ is bounded on $M(\mathcal{P}_k)$ by the first part of Lemma~\ref{le:keyboundRk}, i.e., using \eqref{eq:bdRkl0}.
+Their approach does not require derivatives with respect to $\boldsymbol{q}$ of the renormalisation map $\boldsymbol{R}_{k+1}^{(\boldsymbol{q})}$.
+Instead the authors of \cite{AKM16} are dealing with a rather cumbersome loss of regularity.

-To overcome this difficulty we introduce the space of functionals that live on scale $k$ but factor only on scale $k+1$.